Fact-checked by the Snapmessages editorial team

 Device Performance and Battery Indicators

 Monitoring software must run continuously in the background to capture and transmit data, which consumes system resources.
 According to Malwarebytes’ 2023 State of Malware report, devices infected with persistent surveillance software show an average battery drain increase of 10–25% compared to their pre-infection baseline.
-If your battery started depleting significantly faster with no change in your usage habits, that is a notable warning sign.
+A battery that started depleting significantly faster with no change in your usage habits is a notable warning sign.

-Similarly, a device that runs hot when idle — sitting on a table, screen off, not charging — may be running background processes that are transmitting data.
+A device that runs hot when idle, sitting on a table, screen off, not charging, may also be running background processes that are transmitting data.
 Normal devices in idle mode generate minimal heat.

 Data Usage Anomalies